vksah32/blog-posts/Raft consensus.md

 #### Problems with Paxos

 - Hard to understand, built into two phases which are not intuitive;
-- No standard agreed upon algorithm, even Lamport didn't fully describe multi-paxos ; Chubby implements some version of Paxos but isnt published
+- No standard agreed upon algorithm, even Lamport didn't fully describe multi-paxos ; Chubby implements some version of Paxos but isnt published (some version of it published here : [Paxos made live](https://www.cs.utexas.edu/users/lorenzo/corsi/cs380d/papers/paper2-1.pdf))

 > Does zookeper use Paxos? => *No, it uses ZAB (Zookeper Atomic Broadcast)*
 >